-The “Good Hair” study by Perception Institute demonstrates that only 10 percent of white women “feel social pressure” when it came to straightening their hair for work, in contrast to 20 percent of Black women who has pressured to do so.
+The “Good Hair” study by Perception Institute demonstrates that only 10% of white women “feel social pressure” when it comes to straightening their hair for work, in contrast to 20% of Black women who have been pressured to do so.

 “When someone recently suggested that I shouldn’t wear my hair curly on TV,” Rye added, “My response was, ‘for little Black girls everywhere, I’m going to wear it curly!’”

-Just like Parker and Rye, Corallys Ortiz, WBBJ TV meteorologist and multimedia journalist, started her #NaturalHairOnAir journey when she wore her natural curls on air — only to be met by racial slurs for appearing with her natural hair instead of simply focusing on the job she was doing as a meteorologist.
+Just like Parker and Rye, Corallys Ortiz — WBBJ TV meteorologist and multimedia journalist — started her #NaturalHairOnAir journey when she wore her natural curls on air.
+Unfortunately, she faced racial slurs for appearing with her natural hair.

 Ortiz decided to post a video of one of the negative messages she received on her Facebook profile in order to address the struggle that Black women and women of color have to go through in their workplaces just because of the beauty standards set by white supremacists.